InjectiveLabs/mainnet-genesis-dryrun/GENESIS-CEREMONY.md

 If you find an error in this genesis file, please contact us immediately at "injectiveprotocol.com".

-To understand how this file was compiled, please see [GENESIS.md](GENESIS.md).

 A final recommendation will be available shortly, including a justification for all components of the genesis file and scripts to recompute it.